ds8187/DL-Midterm-Diego-Tomas/README.md

 * Provide 3 noteboks plus weights files:

-1. Full Notebook which includes dataset cleaning, training, and inferance
+1. DL_Diego&Tomas_FinalSubmission.ipynb: Full Notebook which includes dataset cleaning, training, and inferance.
+Suggested to view the full scope of our model finetuning process. (linked in the readme to open directly in google colab)
-2. Inferance Notebook which just need weight provided to be loaded in and run
+3. Inference_Only.ipynb: Inferance Notebook which just need weight provided to be loaded in and run.
+Provided here to display how we ran model states from previous run times.
-3. Intensive data exploratory analysis Notebok which explores the intricate details of the dataset
+4. DataClean.ipynb: Data exploratory analysis and preprocessing Notebok which explores the intricate details of the dataset.
+Provided here to detail work done that was not in the original submission notebook.

-How To Recreate Result:
+How To Recreate Results:
+The suggested method would be to open the notebook titled DL_Diego&Tomas_FinalSubmission.ipynb (either select the link below to open it directly in colab or download it from the repository).
+All code is set to be the exact same as the code that produced our best submission in the kaggle competition.
+You can simply start a run time and select run all (G4 GPU suggested).

+Alternatively, you can use the notebook we provided titled Inferenc_Only.ipynb.
+If you choose that there is a couple of extra steps.
+You must download the model space (linked below), and save it to your MyDrive folder in google drive.
+You must then set the varibale titled "MODEL_PATH" to be equal to the path string to the model weights in your MyDrive.
+Lastly you can start a runtime and select run all (same as the prior method).

 Note: